 The Bank of America Chicago Marathon has been held annually

-for the last 30 years in September/October; next time in October 2013 (date to
+for the last 30 years in September/October; next time in October 12, 2014 (date to be confirmed).

 4,200 to 45,000, but the race has always been one of the largest marathon road

 races in the world, making it an obvious member of the World Marathon Majors.

 The limit of 45,000 registered entrants is usually reached as early as 6 months

 before race day.
 The record-breaking number of runners is watched by 1.5 million

 spectators, making the streets of the Windy City crammed to capacity on Marathon